HennyBicks01/MoodCalendar/README.md

 This API is used to manipulate dates and times, calculate durations, and format dates for display.

-#### Observable Collections:

-These are used to store, retrieve, and update the data that the application uses to generate the UI.

 ## Project Contributions
 <!-- Describe each team member's contributions to the project -->
+**Ben Hicks** - I worked on most of the backend of this project. so most of the button's functionality was implemented by me.
+Additionally, all of the mood data is set to a global variable and we used Xamarin.Essentials preferences to make it persist across sessions on each individual device

+**Summer Gasaway** - I worked on most of the front-end design work, so how all the pages look and how all the buttons look were designed by me.
+Additionally, how each page links up to other pages throughout the application was all designed by me

 ## Rubric

 *Project Submission - 160 points*
-- [ ] Complete project/solution submission - 160 points
+- [x] Complete project/solution submission - 160 points

 *Documentation - 40 points*